Octopath Traveler

 Octopath Traveler is a role-playing video game developed by Square Enix, in collaboration with Acquire.
-The game was released for the Nintendo Switch in July 2018, for Windows in June 2019, for Stadia in April 2020, and for Xbox One in March 2021.
+The game was released for the Nintendo Switch in July 2018, for Windows in June 2019, for Stadia in April 2020, for Xbox One in March 2021, and for PlayStation 4 and PlayStation 5 in June 2024.
 It received generally favorable reviews, with praise for its presentation, music, and battle system, while its story received more mixed responses.
 The game had sold over 3 million copies worldwide by September 2022.

 A prequel, Octopath Traveler: Champions of the Continent, launched for Android and iOS in 2020 in Japan, followed by a worldwide release in 2022.
-A sequel, Octopath Traveler II, was released worldwide for Nintendo Switch, PlayStation 4, PlayStation 5, and Windows on February 24, 2023.
+A sequel, Octopath Traveler II, was released in 2023.

+Another standalone prequel, Octopath Traveler 0 was announced at the Nintendo Partner Direct in July 2025 and is set for a December 2025 release.
+The game will take place in Orsterra a few years before the events of the first game.